ahmed1jilali/ANN/thesis/chapter 2/chapter 2.md

 There exists various types of activation functions, among them, threshhold function, liniar function, sigmoid funciton and hyperbolic function.

+### Radial Basis Function Networks (RBFs)

+These use the same architecture as MLP, but the activation functions are Gaussian functions.

 The usual activation functions of a neuron are summerised in the table below:

 <img src="assets/83ba7c090a8925336c37d7e87eaea0647fdb1618.PNG" title="" alt="" data-align="center">

 `**Table 2.1**: usual activation functions`

-## Layerd neural networks:
+## Layerd neural networks(Mulitlayer perceptron):

-Neural networks  are structured in layers *(input layer, hidden layers, output layer)*, each layer is composed by a number of neurons.
+`Neural networks  are structured in layers *(input layer, hidden layers, output layer)*, each layer is composed by a number of neurons.`

+## Multi-Layer Perceptron (MLP)

+The Multi-Layer Perceptron (MLP) is likely the most well-known type of neural network.
+Its structure includes an input layer, an output layer, and one or more hidden layers.
+Each neuron connects only to the neurons in adjacent layers.
+MLP is an enhanced version of the single-layer perceptron, adding hidden layers.
+They use the backpropagation algorithm to update weights.
+The goal is to minimize the mean squared error, typically using a differentiable function like the sigmoid.
+The error is propagated from the output layer back to the input layer.
+**Input layer**: receives source data for analysis.
+The number of input nodes equals the number of input variables (one input node per variable).
+**Hidden layers**: are intermediate layers between the input and output layers, with typically nonlinear activation functions.
+The number of hidden nodes must be chosen carefully.
+**Output layer**: returns the processed result.
+The number of output nodes depends on the task type.
+For instance, in a regression problem, we use a single output node.
+However, in a classification problem, the number of nodes is usually equal to the number of classes.

-The structure in **Figure 2.4** presents a neural network scheme with input layer, one hidden layer, and an output layer.
+The structure in **Figure 2.4** presents a multilayer preceptron *(neural network)* scheme with input layer, one hidden layer, and an output layer.

 <img src="assets/3c65a05907b3a674aa93559ff1da0816bacb3ecd.PNG" title="" alt="" data-align="center">